abhilashini/scoresense/README.md

 # 🎶 ScoreSense: AI-Powered Musical Visualization

+**ScoreSense** was born from a common challenge: for many novices, sheet music is a complex, abstract barrier to intuitively feeling and understanding a piece's true emotional and dynamic structure.

+The project is fundamentally about bridging this gap using Generative AI.
+It draws inspiration from the rich tradition of graphic scores, which visualize music's form, as explored by artists like David Hall at https://davidhall.io/visualising-music-graphic-scores/.
+The concept is further informed by contemporary methods such as light painting music visualization [https://www.designer-daily.com/visualizing-music-with-the-help-of-light-painting-54503] and real-time visualization systems like Partitura [https://cdm.link/partitura-spectacular-real-time-visualization-of-music-and-thinking-in-1d/].
+These artistic methods confirm that music, structure, and visual art are deeply interconnected—a concept explored in depth by authors like those featured at https://www.amazon.com/dp/0979554640/.

-**ScoreSense** transforms complex PDF sheet music into accessible visual art and simple, structural narratives using the Gemini API.
-This project aims to bridge the gap between technical musical notation and intuitive understanding, particularly for novices, students, and those with visual or hearing impairments.
+ScoreSense automates this artistic translation using the Gemini API's multimodal capabilities.
+It translates complex PDF sheet music into accessible visual art and simple, structural narratives.
+This tool is designed to help novices, students, and individuals with visual or hearing impairments gain an intuitive understanding of a piece's core structure, rhythm, and emotional dynamics.

 ## ✨ Quick Overview